What is trenchless technology?

-Trenchless or no-dig technology refers to the science of installing, renewing and repairing underground pipes, cables & ducts using techniques that eliminate the need for excavation.
+Trenchless, or no-dig, technology refers to the science of installing, renewing, and repairing underground pipes, cables & ducts using techniques that eliminate the need for excavation.

-The use of trenchless technology can reduce social costs and environmental impact, and simultaneously provide economic alternatives to traditional open-cut methods of repair, renewal or installation.
+The use of trenchless technology can reduce social costs and environmental impact, and simultaneously provide economic alternatives to traditional open-cut methods of repair, renewal, or installation.

-No-dig pipe relining is suitable for all types of pipe-work, for pipes measuring 75mm and above in diameter.
+No-dig technology pipe relining is suitable for all types of pipe-work, for pipes measuring 75mm and above in diameter.
 No-dig relining is carried out with minimal disruption and is much faster than the excavation and repair method.
-However, relining is not feasible if the drain line has badly collapsed, displaced, or if the pipe is deformed.
+However, relining is not feasible if the drain line has badly collapsed, or displaced, or if the pipe is deformed.

 Drain relining using trenchless technology restores and resurrects the drainage system without the need for large excavations.
 It is very popular among customers in domestic properties, as well as highway construction agencies who use this method on the road’s primary drains.

-CCTV and No-Dig Technology
+CCTV Drain Surveys and No-Dig Technology

 As the CCTV site survey progresses, the camera moves along the pipeline upstream and downstream, and the distance from its starting point is recorded.
 Additional details like date and time may be recorded and shown on the display screen, along with the image taken during the survey.
 The CCTV records structural defects as well as anomalies together with other useful observations.